 PANEL DISCUSSION AND INFO SESSION: On Oct 11, 2017, Humanities Without Walls Staff and Former Fellows visited the Center for the Humanities to discuss the consortium's mission and workshop application process.
 View our livestream below.
 Apologies for the initial audio static; please begin at 2:30.

-Where: Chicago, Illinois.
-Most workshop events will take place at the Genevieve and Wayne Gratz Center, Fourth Presbyterian Church, 126 E. Chestnut St. Some will take place at other sites in and around Chicago.
+Chicago, Illinois.
+Most weekday workshop events will take place at the Genevieve and Wayne Gratz Center at Fourth Presbyterian Church, 126 E. Chestnut St (at N. Michigan Ave.).
+Some will take place at sites in and around Chicago.
 All participants in this residential workshop will stay a few blocks east of the Gratz Center at DeWitt Place (900 N. DeWitt Pl., Chicago, IL) in fully furnished, private apartments which are included in the fellowship.

-When: Summer 2017—Dates to be determined, most likely July 17th through August 5th.
+Summer 2018—Dates to be determined, most likely July 16th through August 3rd.
 The workshop will take place all day, five days/week for three weeks.
 There are no events scheduled during weekends, but CHF will circulate a list of interesting and exciting activities happening around Chicago that students are welcome to explore on their own.

-Award: Each fellow will receive at $5000 stipend intended to cover travel to and from the summer workshop, most meals, and all incidentals.
-The fellow is expected to arrange and pay for their own travel using this award.
-The Chicago Humanities Festival will be arranging housing for all fellows at the DeWitt Place apartments in Chicago’s Gold Coast neighborhood.
+Each fellow will receive a $5,000 prize intended to cover travel to and from the summer workshop, most meals, and all incidentals.
+Fellows will be expected to arrange and pay for their own travel using the funds from this stipend.
+The Chicago Humanities Festival will be arranging housing for all fellows at DeWitt Hotel & Suites in Chicago’s Gold Coast neighborhood.
 All fellows will be expected to attend the entire workshop for the entire three weeks.